 Look for bridging programs related to your job

-Bridging programs offer different services that could include:
+Bridging programs offer different services, which include:

-- an assessment of your education and skills
+- education and skills assessments

 - practical or workplace experience

-- language training for your profession or trade
+- language training for professions or trades

 Consider alternative jobs